U Idioms

 under the sun

-- anywhere on earth at all, everywhere
+- anywhere on earth, everywhere

 We looked for my wallet everywhere under the sun.